Lesson 3 – make something that sells

 This seems so damn obvious, I know.
 Another ‘DUH’ moment right?
 But honestly, that’s where a lot of businesses fail.
 There’s a difference between thinking that people will like what you create, and actually creating something that people will want to buy.

-As Jess Van Den puts it: “When you start making for profit rather than for pleasure, your perspective needs to shift.”
+As my friend Jess Van Den puts it: “When you start making for profit rather than for pleasure, your perspective needs to shift.”

 When you stop creating for your own fun and want to make a living out of what you make, you have to make sure that you are at the intersection between ‘something you can produce’ and ‘something people will buy’.

 To make sure you hit the intersection, there is a two things you need to be clear about and that need to be a perfect match: